 “Something in the world forces us to think.
 This something is an object not of recognition but of a fundamental encounter.” – Gilles Deleuze

-As the daughter of a gardener and the progeny of an ancestral bloodline rooted in a deep connection to the earth, my sense of self developed through a connection to nature.
+As the daughter of a gardener and the progeny of an ancestral bloodline with a history of stewarding the earth, my sense of self developed through my connection to nature.
 Unmediated by technology, my childhood world was centered around play, imagination, and exploration.
-My youth was magical.
-My sister and I spent nearly all our time outdoors, rain or shine, all seasons of the year.
-Crawling around on our knees, collecting bugs and tadpoles, scrambling in the trees and brush, we were free to explore and expand our minds in a yard filled with the tiny gestures of creativity, care, and the love of our father.
+The days of my youth were magical as my sister and I spent our time outdoors, rain or shine, all seasons of the year.
+Crawling around on our knees, collecting bugs and tadpoles, scrambling in the trees and brush, we were free to explore and expand our minds in a yard filled with creativity and the gestures of love and romance of our father.